rondorkerin/instant-api/README.md

-# Native API
+# Instant API

 Native API is a JSON-configured REST API written in Santra.
 It's extremely lightweight.
 The target market is people who want to generate a SIMPLE REST API straight from their database with no code required.
 Just supply a connection configuration file and you're off.

+The creators of native API believe that all database objects should be queryable on `create timestamp` and `update timestamp` fields, which allows for an internet-wide object sync process.

+## WIP

 Native API is a work in progress - star the repo and check back soon.

-The creators of native API believe that all database objects should be queryable on `create timestamp` and `update timestamp` fields, which allows for an internet-wide object sync process.
+Next steps are to switch from a proprietary data format to a swagger extension format.

 ###Key features:
 * Supports DB-instance-per-user, DB-server-per-user, and client ID data partitioning strategies